jmillanacosta/RDFCraft/docs/guide/mapping-interface.md

 ![Mapping-5](imgs/mapping-05.png)

-After you have added the classes, properties, and URI pattern, you should have a node like this:
+After you have added the classes, properties, and URI pattern, your node should resemble the following:

 ![Mapping-6](imgs/mapping-06.png)